felias-fogg/dw-link/docs/quickstart.md

 target remote <serial-port>
 ```

-where *\<serial-port\>* is the serial port of the UNO, then the system LED should light up and one should get a message similar to the following one:
+where *\<serial-port\>* is the serial port of the UNO, then, after a few seconds, the system LED should light up and one should get a message similar to the following one:

 ```
 Remote debugging using <serial-port>
 0x00000000 in __vectors ()
 ```

 If this is the case, we are in business!
-The only thing missing is now that the sketch has not been uploaded to the chip.
+The only thing missing now is that the sketch is not yet in flash memory.
 But the next command will exactly do this:

 ```
 load